 Fancy working with balls and sticks?
 A job in polo is a great career option which is exciting, fun and very sociable.

-BGA membership is for polo grooms too and the personal accident insure based memberships are very popular, especially amongst freelancers.
+BGA membership is for polo grooms too and the personal accident insurance based memberships are very popular, especially amongst freelancers.
 For cover from just £11.35 per month, we challenge you to find a more affordable bespoke grooms policy.

 If you already work in polo have a look at the membership benefits and then join the many other polo grooms who are BGA Members.